1971–72 Iraq Central FA First Division

-The 1971–72 Iraq Central FA First Division was the 24th season of the Iraq Central FA League (the top division of football in Baghdad and its neighbouring cities from 1948 to 1973), and the first after the return to the old name of First Division.
+The 1971–72 Iraq Central FA First Division League was the 24th season of the Iraq Central FA Premier League (the top division of football in Baghdad and its neighbouring cities from 1948 to 1973), and the first after the return to the old name of First Division.
 Aliyat Al-Shorta won the league title for the fourth time.
 Ali Kadhim won both the top scorer and best player awards.